-We recently moved from the remote north-woods of Wisconsin where large lakeside fire pits were simply dug into the ground and lined with large rocks creating great campfires.
-We now live in a residential neighborhood in the Central Valley of CA. Campfires here are confined to well defined containment systems and small controlled fires which can be easily extinguished with no sparks or embers that can continue to burn or blow into neighboring combustibles when the fire is left unattended.
+We recently moved from the remote north woods of Wisconsin where people create great lakeside campfires by digging large fire pits into the ground and lining them with large rocks.
+We now live in a residential neighborhood in the Central Valley of California.
+Here, campfires are confined to pre-built pits or structures.
+People build only small controlled fires to minimize the risk of sparks blowing into neighboring combustibles when the fire is left unattended.
+These smaller campfires are also easy to extinguish, with less risk of embers continuing to burn.

-Even with these restrictions, our family still loves to sit around an evening fire.
-But we didn’t want to spend a small fortune on a pre-manufactured fire pit or a contractor built unit.
+Even with these restrictions, our family still loves to sit outside around an evening fire in the backyard.
+But we didn’t want to spend a small fortune on a pre-manufactured patio fire pit or a contractor built unit.
 We were also not sure where we might permanently want the pit located.
-So we needed something we could take down and move to a different spot without a lot of trouble or expense..
+So we needed something we could take down and move to a different spot without a lot of trouble or expense.

-Fortunately, while cruising the isles of Home Depot recently, we saw concrete tree rings on sale for $2 a section.
-We borrowed a tape measure and quickly determined the rings might make a dandy low cost fire pit that would incorporate a small Weber grill (which we already owned) as an inner firepot, allowing a very controlled burn and positive air shut off to extinguish the fire when we were ready to call it a night.
+Fortunately, while cruising the aisles of Home Depot recently, we saw concrete tree rings (circles that are used for flower beds at the base of a tree) on sale for $2 a section.
+We borrowed a tape measure and quickly determined that the rings might make a dandy low cost fire pit that would incorporate a small Weber grill (which we already owned) as an inner firepot, allowing a very controlled burn and positive air shut-off to extinguish the fire when we were ready to call it a night.

-Weber Smokey Joe Portable charcoal grill or equivalent 14" diameter grill. ($30 new)
+- Weber Smokey Joe Portable charcoal grill or equivalent 14" diameter grill to be an insert in the rings ($30 new)

-2 cubic feet of small stones, pebbles, road gravel or decorative rock ($0 to $20 depending on how fancy)
+- 2 cubic feet of small stones, pebbles, road gravel or decorative rock ($0-$20 depending on how fancy)

 Find a nice level area of your yard or create a level circle approximately 3 feet in diameter.
 It's not absolutely necessary but we sprayed our pit area with weed and grass killer to make a bare spot.
 You will notice the ring of browned grass surrounding the pit in the final photos.
 This is due to the weed killer and not the result of heat from the fire.
 We also placed a layer of weed barrier cloth under the pit to prevent grass/weed from growing up into the pit.
 The tree rings will be more stable on bare earth than on grass, particularly if you have Bermuda grass like we do.
 Also, you should have no problem if you want to place your pit on top of a concrete or brick patio.